 Often confused with the fairness doctrine — a Federal Communications Commission (FCC) policy concerned with the overall balance of broadcast programming and repealed in 1987—the equal-opportunity provision remains an enforceable congressional statute.
 The law first emerged in the Radio Act of 1927 and was established by the Communications Act of 1934.

-Political speech favored over private control
+Candidates' political speech favored over private control of broadcast facilities

 Central to the equal-opportunity law is the belief that the free-speech right of a political candidate to engage in political speech before a broadcast audience trumps the right of broadcasters to engage in private control over their broadcast facilities.
 Ostensibly, the law prevented broadcasters from censoring an opponent’s voice, thus ensuring more robust political debate and better serving public interests.